anton-isidore/articles/articles/privacy-the-browsing/privacy-the-browsing.md

 ### Encryption

-#### HTTPS

-Browser encrypts communication between the client and the server using [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
-This extension to the HTTP protocol is called [HTTPS](https://en.wikipedia.org/wiki/HTTPS), and all websites you are visiting should support it.

-Extension [HTTPS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere/) will help you to never connect to sites that support HTTPS over old HTTP.

 #### DNS over HTTPS

 Before your browser starts to communicate with the server of the website you are about to visit, it will ask the [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server where that page is on the internet.
 DNS Server will translate domain (`duckduckgo.com`) into IP address (`40.114.177.156`).